-- 79.Article 63a (3) subparagraph 3 first sentence allows for the cancellation of coupons/dividends by supervisory request.
-Competent authorities' intervention in the decision whether or not to pay a coupon/dividend on hybrid instruments is based on their own assessment of the financial and solvency situation of an institution. - 80.According to sub-paragraph 2 of the same Article, payment of coupons/dividends must be cancelled if an institution does not comply with the capital requirements set according to Article 75.
-Consequently, regulatory intervention would be expected at an earlier stage based on the assessment of capital requirements and other prudential/financial measures and of the risks incurred by an institution. - 81.Hence, competent authorities may require the cancellation of coupons/dividends on hybrid instruments taking into account, amongst others, the following:
+- 79.Article 63a (3) subparagraph 3 first sentence foresees the cancellation of coupons/dividends under supervisory request.
+Competent authorities' intervention in the decision of whether or not to pay a coupon/dividend on hybrid instruments is based on their own assessment of the financial and solvency situation of an institution. - 80.According to subparagraph 2 of that same Article, payment of coupons/dividends must be cancelled if an institution does not comply with the capital requirements set according to Art.
+75. Consequently, regulatory intervention would be expected at an earlier stage based on the assessment of capital requirements and other prudential/financial measures and of the risks incurred by an institution. - 81.Hence, competent authorities may require the cancellation of coupons/dividends on hybrid instruments taking into account, amongst others, the following: - a) The solvency data before and after that payment, namely if such payment, or other foreseeable internal and external events/circumstances, may increase the risk situation of the credit institution by causing a breach of capital requirements. - b) Information on the planned development of the data under item a) for the following x (e.g. 3-5) years based on its business plan, including the planned development of the balance sheet and the profit and loss account. - c) The evaluation of the risks to which the credit institution is or might be exposed and whether the level of own funds ensures, or not, the coverage of such risks, including stress tests on main risks showing potential loss under different scenarios.

-- a) the solvency data before and after that payment, namely if such payment, or other foreseeable internal and external events/circumstances, may increase the risk situation of the credit institution by causing a breach of its capital requirements; - b) information on the forecast development of the data under item a) for the following x (e.g. 3-5) years based on its business plan, including the planned development of its balance sheet and profit and loss account; - c) evaluation of the risks to which the credit institution is or might be exposed and whether the level of own funds ensures the coverage of such risks, including stress tests on the main risks showing potential losses under different scenarios. - II.
-Flexibility of payments other features of hybrid instruments (e.g. dividend pushers and stoppers) - 82.
-The ranking between shareholders and hybrids holders needs to be taken into consideration and consequently the treatment of dividend pushers and stoppers.
-A dividend pusher or stopper may be considered as acceptable if the issuer has a large degree of flexibility to cancel payments. - 83.Under normal circumstances, a dividend pusher requires the issuer to pay its coupons/dividends on hybrids if it has paid a coupon/dividend on more junior instruments, for example its ordinary shares, or pari passu instruments.
-Dividend pushers are acceptable in order to preserve the rank of subordination between shareholders and hybrid investors and between hybrid investors themselves.
-Nevertheless, they must be waived at least when one of the following events occurs between the date the coupon is pushed and the date it is to be paid: - a) the credit institution no longer complies with the capital requirements set according to Article 75 (Article 63a (3), subparagraph (2)); or - b) the competent authorities require the cancellation of such payments based on the financial and solvency situation of the credit institution (Article 63a (3), subparagraph (3) first sentence); or - c) the dividend to shareholders is paid in shares.
+II.
+Flexibility of payments - other features of hybrid instruments (e.g. dividend pushers and stoppers)

+- 82. The ranking between shareholders and hybrids holders is an aspect to take into consideration in these types of instruments, and consequently some issues include dividend pushers and stoppers.
+A dividend pusher or stopper may be considered as acceptable if the issuers have a large degree of flexibility to cancel payments. - 83.Under normal circumstances, a dividend pusher requires the issuer to pay its coupons/dividends on hybrids if it has paid a coupon/dividends on a more junior instrument, for example its ordinary shares.
+Dividend pushers are acceptable in order to preserve the rank of subordination between shareholders and hybrid investors.
+Nevertheless, they must be waived at least when either one of the following events occurs between the date the coupon is pushed and the date it is to be paid: - a) the credit institution does not any longer comply with the capital requirements set according to Art.
+75 (Article 63a (3), subparagraph (2)); or - b) the competent authorities require the cancellation of such payments based on the financial and solvency situation of the credit institution (Article 63a (3), subparagraph (3) first sentence).

 Under those circumstances, payment of the coupons/dividends will be forfeited and no longer be due and payable by the issuer.
+They should also be waived if the major part of the dividend to shareholders is not paid in cash but in shares.

-84.A dividend stopper prevents the issuer from paying dividends in a period in which the issuer omits payments to hybrid holders.
-It is considered to be a restriction on the flexibility of payments on common stocks bearing in mind that experience indicates that institutions seem to be more willing to cancel dividends on common stock, which constitutes the most junior claim and on which distributions are totally discretionary, than they are on hybrids.
+- 84.A dividend stopper prevents the issuer from paying dividends in a period in which the issuer omits payments to hybrid holders.
+It is considered to be a restriction on the flexibility of payments on common stocks bearing in mind that experience indicates that institutions seem to be more willing to cancel dividends on common stock, which constitutes the most junior claim and on which distributions are totally discretionary, than they are on hybrids. - 85.Dividend pushers and stoppers should also operate in a way that does not hinder recapitalisation (see part C.)